bamaao/testtool/README.md

 # testtool
-A tool to help test Restful API.
+A tool to test Restful API.